stockmind/dell-xps-9560-ubuntu-respin/README.md

 ## Ubuntu 18.04 issues

-There are two major issues on 18.04:
+There is still a major issue on 18.04:

  - Prime-select intel is not powering off the nvidia card, so even if you use the intel card your battery will drain a lot faster (20w instead of 10w).
- - After prime-select intel, system seems to freeze on shutdown, requiring you to force it by pressing the power button for a while.
+The service suggested in issue #8 may help.

 **Ubuntu 17.10 is stable and is not affected by those issues.**
 If you need a reliable system stick to Ubuntu 17.10 until those issues gets fixed.